meso-network/meso-js/packages/meso-js/README.md

   destinationAsset: Asset; // The token the user will receive ("ETH" | "SOL" | "USDC")
   network: Network; // The network to use for the transfer
-  walletAddress: string; // The user's wallet address obtained at runtime by your application
+  walletAddress: string; // The user's wallet address obtained at runtime by your application layout?: Layout; // Configuration to customize how the Meso experience is launched and presented
-  position: Position; // [Optional] The position to launch the Meso experience.
-Defaults to `Position.TOP_RIGHT`.
-  offset: string; // [Optional] The number of pixels (>= 0, integer) from the edges of the window to position the Meso experience.
-Defaults to `0`.
   onSignMessageRequest: (message: string) => Promise<SignedMessageResult>; // A callback that is fired when you need to collect the user's signature via their wallet. onEvent?: (event: MesoEvent) => void; // An optional handler to notify you when an event or error occurs.
 This is useful for tracking the state of the user through the experience.
 };